Putnam-Lab/Lab_Management/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md

 ### D5000 TapeStation Analysis

 - If you get Qubit values for each of your libraries you should run them on the TapeStation to access the library size.
 If one library had too low DNA concentration the prep probably failed somewhere and there is no need to use the TS on that library
-- Use the [D5000 TapeStation protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/DNA-Tapestation/) to see the size range of your completed libraries.
-Make sure all reagents say D5000 on them
+- Use the [D5000 TapeStation protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/DNA-Tapestation/) to see the size range of your completed libraries. **Make sure all reagents say D5000 on them**
-- Make not is one library is drastically a different size distribution than others, that is probably not good to sequence
+- Make sure not is one library is drastically a different size distribution than others, that is probably not good to sequence

 Example TS trace for a good and sequenced WGBS library: